Abelian categories from triangulated categories via Nakaoka-Palu's localization: Preliminary

 Keeping in mind the triangulated case, we introduce the notions cone and cocone.

 \begin{proposition} Let $\C$ be an extriangulated category.
 For an inflation $f\in\C(X,Y)$, take a conflation $X\xto{f} Y\xto{g} Z$, and denote this $Z$ by $\cone(f)$.
 We call $\cone(f)$ a \textnormal{cone} of $f$.
-Then, $\cone(f)$ is uniquely determined up to isomorphism.
-The dual notion \textnormal{cocone} $\cocone(g)$ exists. \end{proposition}
+Similarly, we denote the object $X$ by $\cocone(g)$ and call it a \emph{cocone} of $g$.
+For a given inflation $f$ (resp. deflation $g$), $\cone(f)$ (resp. $\cocone(g)$) is uniquely determined up to isomorphism. \end{proposition}